eddieguo-1128/DualDiff/README.md

   - [ ] Try spectrogram input instead of raw signal
 - [ ] **Experiment with the model**:
   - [ ] Check skip connections in encoder/decoder
   - [ ] Replace AvgPool with attention-based pooling before the classifier
+  - [ ] Try different types of diffusion models
 - [ ] **Experiment with losses**:
   - [ ] Introduce reconstruction loss in the frequency domain
   - [ ] Explore contrastive loss between real vs. generated EEG in latent space